ykwong1223/AA7005/README.md

 Use "fill missing values with..." to handle missing values.
 Use "Search and Replace" to replace data inconsistency

 # Results & Discussion-
-Gradient Boosting is best comapred with Decision Tree and Random Forest.
-Business must focus on cashback amount, services and delivery time.
+Gradient Boosting is the best prediction model comapred to Decision Tree and Random Forest.
+E-commerce business must focus on their cashback amount, services and delivery time.

 # Refelction-
-Learn how to apply 3 tools and ML to slove pratical issues.
+Learn how to apply 3 tools and Machien Learning to slove pratical issues.
 Challenges are the dataset is unbalanced.
+Methods like SMOTE can applied to further improve performance.